 Here are a few tips:

 Make SMART Goals

-Your New Year's Resolution may be to "learn French," but what does that actually mean?
-Vague final goals like this are both frustrating and unproductive.
-After all, how will you know when--and if--this goal is ever achieved?
+Your New Year's resolution may be to "learn French," but what does that actually mean?
+Vague goals like this are both frustrating and unproductive.
+After all, how will you know when - and if - you ever achieve this goal?
 Instead, try making some SMART goals.

-SMART goals, as advocated in world of management, are Specific, Measureable, Attainable, Relevant, and Time-Bound.
+SMART goals, as advocated in the world of management, are Specific, Measurable, Attainable, Relevant, and Time-Bound.
 In order to best apply this concept to your French studies, it's recommended that you become a little familiar with the European Common Framework that defines the different language levels.

 |Level Group||Group Name||Level||Level Name|

 |A2||Way Stage or Elementary|

 |B||Independent User||B1||Threshold or Intermediate|

 |B2||Vantage or Upper Intermediate|

 On average, many speakers are considered "fluent" in a language by the time they've reached level B2 or higher, a level which allows them to comfortably interact in almost all social situations.